Primusinterp/Primusinterp.github.io/_posts/2025-08-21-Primus_Redir.md

 ---

-> The tool itself has not been released yet, but its coming very soon!.
-{: .prompt-warning }

 Time for a new bit of content.
 While working on the latest update for PrimusC2 i spent quite a while creating an automated redirector infrastructure utilizing a Digital Ocean VPS, Cloudflare, Wireguard and Caddy.
-This was implemented directly into PrimusC2, but i also turned this into a standalone tool that you can use with any C2: PrimusRedir
+This was implemented directly into PrimusC2, but i also turned this into a standalone tool that you can use with any C2: [PrimusRedir](https://github.com/Primusinterp/PrimusRedir)

+This was done in order to have a standalone tool that could be used to spin up the needed infrastructure easy and quickly for a wide range of C2 frameworks.
+The following sections provide an introduction to redirectors and how they work, while the final section covers details about PrimusRedir.

 ## Redirectors in Red Teaming